-This summer has been a bit different due to the current COVID-19 global pandemic, but it's not over yet.
-In fact, it's just getting started!
-Don't let summer slip by unnoticed - be sure to take some time to enjoy the outdoors and visit area attractions.
+School's out!
+Are you ready for summer fun?
+Don't let it slip by unnoticed - be sure to take some time to enjoy the outdoors and visit area attractions.
 Take a few days off to spend with family or friends to celebrate everything we've missed over the past year.
 You don't have to travel far to have fun family outings, all you need is a day or two!
 You'll also be creating treasured memories all along the way.
 Be sure to check out our calendar as well - there are some great summer concert series, festivals and other fun events taking place this season in Morgan County.

 Here's a quick list of things around Morgan County your family won't want to miss out on this summer: